 Faculty and Classroom Instructions

 If the campus is open, all administrators, faculty and staff are expected to make a reasonable effort to maintain their regular work schedule.
 Faculty who cannot travel to campus because of hazardous driving conditions should notify their academic dean.
 A recorded list of cancelled classes will be made available on Extension 5045.
 Faculty members are encouraged to change their voicemail greeting and use an “out of office” email message.
-Faculty members must also file a written plan with the Provost’s office detailing how they will make up missed class work.
+Faculty members must also file a written plan with the Vice President for Academic Affairs’s office detailing how they will make up missed class work.

 If the campus is open, all administrators, faculty and staff are expected to make a reasonable effort to maintain their regular work schedule.
 Staff who cannot travel to campus because of hazardous driving conditions should notify their supervisors.